-Our data sources are less precise when it comes to the exact date of functionaries devolution.
+Our data sources are less precise when it comes to the exact date of employee authority devolution.
 For states where such provisions were included in legislation, we have a precise date.
-But for others, we only have information on whether states had devolved functionaries as of 2007 and whether they had devolved functionaries as of 2015 (Government of India, 2008, 2016a).
-Our coding therefore adopts a "earliest possible date" as follows: For states that had devolved functionaries as of 2007, we code them as having devolved functionaries at the same time as health functions.
-For states that had devolved health functions but not functionaries in 2007, but were recorded as having devolved functionaries by 2015, we assign them a functionaries devolution date of 2008.
-For states that devolved health functions after 2007, and had devolved functionaries by 2015, we code them as having devolved functionaries at the same time as health functions.
-By this measure, 13 of the 18 states that had devolved health functions in the same manner.
-Since most states devolved health and education at the same time, and the data sources do not track functionaries of health and education separately, the functionaries devolution date for education closely mirrors that for health.
+For others, we rely on information reported as of 2007 and 2015 (Government of India, 2008, 2016a).
+We adopt an "earliest possible date" rule as follows: For states that had devolved employees as of 2007, we code them as having done it at the same time as the devolution of responsibility over health functions.
+For states that had devolved health functions by 2007, and employees by 2015, we assign them an employee devolution date of 2008 because of the flurry of activity by states following the publication of the Status of Panchayati Raj report.
+For states that devolved health functions after 2007, and had devolved employees by 2015, we code them as having devolved employees at the same time as health functions.
+By this measure, 13 of the 18 states that had devolved health functions had also devolved health employees by $2015.^{8}$ We code the devolution of education employees in a similar manner.